wizardbusiness/Data-Structures-And-Algotrithms/algorithms/README.md

 _Merge Sort_

-- Description: Sort an array by dividing them into sorted subarrays, and the merging those back together.
+- Description: Bifurcate an unsorted array into sorted arrays of 1 or no elements, then merge them back together

 - -- Key Concepts --